alexch/codelikethis/public/projects/rpn_calculator.md

 # Template

-Clone the GitHub repo set up when you follow the link we gave you for the classroom.
+Clone the GitHub repo set up when you follow the classroom link we gave you.

 Install the test runner (and any other required packages) with `npm install`